SLAC-ML/OuRAGboros/README.md

 Once the model is trained, just update the `HUGGINGFACE_FINETUNED_EMBEDDING_MODEL` environment variable in `.default.env` to `my-cool-model`, refresh your browser page, and start experimenting!

+## 🛠️ Utility Scripts

+The `scripts/` directory contains helpful utilities for deployment and debugging:

+- **Docker Management**: `build-and-push.sh` for consistent image building with date-based tags
+- **OpenSearch Browser**: `opensearch-browser.sh` for exploring and debugging the knowledge base
+- **Legacy Tools**: Various deployment and monitoring scripts

+See [`scripts/README.md`](scripts/README.md) for detailed usage instructions.